top of page

 South Hill

 Phase 2 of the County's project is in the South Hill community, south of Puyallup's city limits.
-Later, Phase 3 will be constructed to connect the earlier phases.
-Stay tuned for more information.
+Phase 3 will connect the earlier phases with construction scheduled to start in 2030.
+Please make sure you sign up for our newsletter below to receive announcements about the event and future project phases.

 Multi-phase graphic.png

-Phase 2 begins at Fruitland Avenue East and runs SE to 122nd Avenue.
-An existing shared use path on that street connects to and through the County's Sewer and Traffic OPerations (STOP) facility.
-From there a small on-street path will be added on 90th Avenue E. to connect to the popular Nathan Chapman Trail.
-This phase of the trail will connect three schools and three parks with a safe and inviting active recreation and mobility space for all ages and abilities.
+Phase 2 begins at Fruitland Avenue E and runs southeast to 122nd Street E. An existing shared use path connects through the County's Sewer and Traffic OPerations (STOP) facility to 126th Street E. From there a small on-street path will be added on 90th Avenue E. to connect to the popular Nathan Chapman Trail.
+This project will connect three schools and three parks with a safe and inviting active recreation and mobility space for all ages and abilities!

 ForeverGreen Trails was instrumental in helping the County get a $1.5M award for this project in 2025.
-We are pleased to say that the project is currently being designed and the County expect to break ground on it later in 2026.
-Please make sure you are signed up for our newsletter below so you don't miss any announcements about the event.
+We are pleased to say that the project is in design and the County expects to break ground in late 2026.

 Zoom in Phase 2.png

-Besides being part of a long-distance facility, this phase of the Pipeline Trail is the start of a South Hill Community Trail Network, envisioned in the County's Regional Trail Plan.
-This network will help provide mobility (and recreation) options in a fast-growing part of the unincorporated area:
+Phase 2 of the Pipeline Trail is also the start of a South Hill Community Trail Network, envisioned in the County's Regional Trail Plan.
+This network will expand mobility (and recreation) options in a fast-growing part of Pierce County.

 Pipeline Community Trail Network